 The best acrylic latex paint is the ideal choice for regions with extreme temperatures as it offers superior adhesion and flexibility to avoid cracking or flaking of any substrate, such as wood, plywood or hardboard.
 These paints are designed to withstand expanding and/or contracting during freeze/thaw cycles, so you can trust in their quality.

 Seal container lids tight by tapping with a hammer and a block of wood and always store solvent-based paint cans upside down to prevent a skin from forming.
 Avoid extreme heat or cold.

 ReGeneration depots accept all leftover paint, including aerosol cans.
-If you are looking to recycle other types of program products, visit a Paint Plus depot near you.
+If you want to recycle other products, visit a Paint Plus depot near you.
 To find the nearest facility, call their Recycling Hotline at 604-732-9253 (Lower Mainland) and 1-800-667-4321 (outside Lower Mainland).

 That’s How to Paint Your Home’s Exterior!

 You can contact us if you don’t want to spend all that time getting hot and sweaty 15 feet up a ladder.
 If you want more information, check out our exterior painting content.

 Should I do the exterior painting work myself or hire the pros?

 Before you start picking out those eye-catching paint shades, take the time to weigh up whether it’s worth doing DIY exterior painting or hiring a specialist.
 There are plenty of things to consider when making this potentially big decision.

 First, it is essential to carefully assess the scope of your project and determine how much time and energy it will take you to complete.

 Professional painters often possess superior equipment, along with years of experience which facilitates them efficiently finish exterior house painting job swiftly and accurately—something that an amateur DIYer may not be well-equipped to do.